HOCHSCHULE REUTLINGEN

 Cellular test systems

-The current research project is concerned with developing an advanced model based on induced pluripotent stem cells for investigating the human blood-brain barrier.
+The current research project is concerned with the development of an advanced model based on induced pluripotent stem cells for investigating the human blood-brain barrier.

 Project duration 01.01.2025-31.12.2026